Image Matching Filtering and Refinement by Planes and Beyond: Evaluation details

 is denoted by AUC$^H_{@t_\mathrm{H}}$.
-The final homography accuracy is provided as the mean AUC over the different thresholds and is indicated by \textbf{AUC$^H_\square$} to be consistent with the previous AUC notation adopted in the case of non-planar images, where the superscript `$H$' clearly stands for homography.
-Accuracy estimation considering the common area is more reliable than an accuracy estimation by averaging the reprojection error only in the four image corners as in~\cite{loftr}.
+The final homography accuracy is provided as the mean AUC over the different thresholds and is indicated by \textbf{AUC$^H_\square$}.
+The accuracy estimation considering the common area is more reliable than an accuracy estimation by averaging the reprojection error only in the four image corners as done by~\cite{loftr}.
 This can be understood by observing that the GT planar homography is a pseudo GT estimated from correspondences, which lie inside the boundaries of both images.
-As an image point gets reprojected in the other image outside and far from the boundaries, which generally happens with the image corners as depicted in Fig.~\ref{miho_fig}, there is no way to check the real error, which also increases going away from the keypoint matches being employed to estimate the GT homography.
+As an image point gets reprojected in the other image outside and far from the boundaries, which generally happens with the image corners as depicted in Fig.~\ref{miho_figa}, there is no way to check the real error, which also increases going away from the keypoint matches being employed to estimate the GT homography.